a11ywatch/kayle/README.md

 The `kayle` function also expects a field called `_browserExtension` with the option set to `true`.
 Currently the extension handling is experimental reason for the name.

+## Developing

+In order to develop you need yarn v2 installed for the workspace.

+Run the following to install on ^node@16.10

+`corepack enable && corepack prepare yarn@stable --activate` and reload shell after.

+Use the command `yarn build` to compile all the scripts for each locale.

 ## Discord

 If you want to chat about the project checkout our [Discord](https://discord.gg/ukmJcjQ5).

+## About

+This project took Axecore and HTMLCS from versions that were complete and semi-stable.
+We patched and fixed a lot of bugs that increased the accuracy of tests passing and issues being found.
+One of the main goals was to have the audit run quickly since we noticed some of the tests would take several seconds to complete.
+Right now, the project is moving forward based on performance and accuracy for ensuring minimal false positives.

 ## LICENSE